Young woman sits at kitchen table looking at a phone.

 After you’ve listed your income and expenses, it’s time for the fun part—planning for your goals and dreams.
 The best part about creating a budget is that it provides a framework for spending that enables you to enjoy your life intentionally.
 Keeping your goals in mind makes it easier to stick to your budget, particularly if you’re budgeting on a low income.

 When budgeting for your goals and dreams, it’s essential to consider what you hope to accomplish in the next one, five, or even 10 years.
 Consider any big-ticket items or experiences you might need to start saving for now.
 For example, if you want to buy a house in the next five years, you need to figure out how much to save for the down payment each month.
-Or perhaps you’re interested in redecorating your current home and need a fund for new furniture.
-You’ll need to create a budget category for that.
+If you’re interested in redecorating your home, you’ll need a fund for new furniture.
+A budget category for those big items can help keep you on course.

 Did you know?

 Budgeting may be a good time to review your credit card to find rewards better aligned with your goals.
-If you’re trying to save money for future travel, consider a rewards card, like the Discover it® Cash Back Credit Card that allows you to earn rewards while spending on everyday items like groceries or gas.
+If you’re trying to save money for future travel, consider a rewards card, like the Discover it® Cash Back Credit Card that allows you to earn cash back on all your purchases, like groceries or gas.

 Choose your budgeting strategy